Live a Frugal Life: Money Saving Tips

 - Buy refill kits for ink cartridges; it’s cheaper than buying a new cartridge.

 - Adding improvements to your home like smoke detectors or burglar alarms can save you some money on your homeowners insurance.

 - Instead of stopping monthly payments when you pay off your car loan, keep making the payments into your savings account.
 It’s an easy way to save, and you can then use that money to buy your next car upfront or make a significant down payment and thus save money on paying interest on the loan.

 - Buy only what you really need.

-- You can go to dental schools to get something simple like a cleaning done, and it will often cost you little or no money.
+- You can go to dental schools instead of an established office to get something simple, like a cleaning, and it will often cost you little or no money.

 - Dryer sheets can be cut in half and still work fine, thus saving you money.